 5. Use Calming Aids Strategically, Not Randomly

-Many calming supplements or tools work, but timing matters.
+Many calming supplements and tricks work, but timing matters.

 For example:

-Test everything before New Year’s Eve so your dog isn’t introduced to something new in the middle of stress.
+Test everything before the holidays so your dog isn’t introduced to something new in the middle of stress.

 6. Plan Walks With the Worst-Case Scenario in Mind